nithvijay/card-game/README.md

 - [ ] Deploy fully featured card game

 ## Features Branch:
-- [ ] Autoscroll chat
+- [x] Autoscroll chat
-- [ ] Played card that is not the user's is hidden
+- [x] Played card that is not the user's is hidden
-- [ ] Played card has user's name
+- [x] Played card has user's name
 - [ ] Card IDs are hidden
-- [ ] Card area for each user has their name
+- [x] Card area for each user has their name
-- [ ] Last round played description
+- [x] Room error appears there
+- [x] Caps only room names
-- [ ] Ties are not given points
+- [x] Ties are not given points
+- [x] Total number of rounds included
+- [ ] State not cleared on refresh
 - [ ] Users can exit the room
-- [ ] State not cleared on refresh
 - [ ] Variable game options (win, energy refill, etc.)
+- [x] Last round played description

 ## Tutorials
 ### Websockets